Fiji Hindi: History

-Over time, a distinct Indo-Aryan language with an Eastern Hindi substratum developed in Fiji, combining elements of the Hindi languages spoken in these areas with some native Fijian and English.
+Over time, a distinct Indo-Aryan language with an Eastern Hindi substratum developed in Fiji, combining elements of the South Asian Languages spoken in these areas with some native Fijian and English.
 The development of Fiji Hindi was accelerated by the need for labourers speaking different languages to work together and by the practice of leaving young children in early versions of day-care centers during working hours.
 Percy Wright, who lived in Fiji during the indenture period, wrote:

 Other writers, including Burton (1914) and Lenwood (1917), made similar observations.
 By the late 1920s all Fiji Indian children born in Fiji learned Fiji Hindi, which became the common language in Fiji of North and South Indians alike.

 Status

-Later, approximately 15,000 Indian indentured labourers, who were mainly speakers of Dravidian languages (Tamil, Telugu, Tulu, Kannada and Malayalam), were brought from South India.
+Later, approximately 15,000 Indian indentured labourers, who were mainly speakers of Dravidian languages (Tamil, Telugu, Malayalam, Kannada, Tulu, Gondi, and Kodava), were brought from South India.
 By this time Fiji Hindi was well established as the lingua franca of Indo-Fijians and the Southern Indian labourers had to learn it to communicate with the more numerous Northern Indians and their European overseers.
 After the end of the indenture system, Indians who spoke Gujarati and Punjabi arrived in Fiji as free immigrants.
 A few Indo-Fijians speak Tamil, Telugu, and Gujarati at home, but all are fluently conversant and able to communicate using Fiji Hindi.
 The census reports of 1956 and 1966 shows the extent to which Fiji Hindi (referred to as 'Hindustani' in the census) was being spoken in Indo-Fijian households.
 Hindu schools teach the Devanagari script while the Muslim schools teach the Nastaliq script.

 Fiji Hindi is also understood and even spoken by Indigenous Fijians in areas of Fiji where there are large Indo-Fijian communities.
 A pidgin form of the language is used by rural ethnic Fijians, as well as Chinese on the islands, while Pidgin Fijian is spoken by Indo-Fijians.

 Following the recent political upheaval in Fiji, many Indo-Fijians have emigrated to Australia, New Zealand, Canada and the United States, where they have largely maintained their traditional Indo-Fijian culture, language, and religion.

 Some writers have begun to use Fiji Hindi, until very recently a spoken language only, as a literary language.
 The Bible has now been translated into Fiji Hindi, and the University of the South Pacific has recently begun offering courses in the language.
 It is usually written in the Latin script though Devanāgarī has also been used.

 A Fiji Hindi movie has also been produced depicting Indo-Fijian life and is based on a play by local playwright, Raymond Pillai.